Plan with confidence: How Digital Twins can improve lives using fewer of our limited resources

-This week: Digital Twins & Decision-Making Part 2
+Digital Twins & Decision-making Part 2

-We continue with the concept of Digital Twins and Decision-Making, this time from the perspective of designing and regenerating buildings and places.
-We had a virtual sit-down with Avison Young to discuss why Digital Twins are such an exciting area when looking to regenerate urban areas and how they can act as a tool to test, evolve and support delivery of development proposals but with the premise that Digital Twins work towards being genuinely trusted, meaningful and available to everyone.
+We continue with the idea of Digital Twins and Decision-Making, this time from the perspective of designing and regenerating buildings and places.
+We had a virtual sit-down with Avison Young to discuss why Digital Twins are such an exciting area when looking to regenerate urban areas and how they can act as a tool to test, evolve and support delivery of development proposals but with the premise that Digital Twins work towrds being genuinely trusted, meaningful and available to everyone.

 Stuart Howie is a Principal at Avison Young, a global real estate firm that provides consultancy, transactional and asset management services.
-With 25 years’ experience in economic development and regeneration, Stuart talks with CEO/CTO David McKee about the huge potential Digital Twins offer towards the improvement of towns and cities across the country
+With 25 years’ experience in economic development and regeneration, Stuart talks with CEO/CTO David McKee about the huge potential Digital Twins offer towards the improvement of towns and cities across the country.

 For me, it’s about making places better and improving people’s lives.
 This can take many forms, such as: